adstoshi/ACOMUnity-DAO/README.md

 <hr />

 <h3>Getting Involved</h3>
 <p>We welcome contributions from all developers within the ACOMunity.
-Whether you are a seasoned professional or a new developer looking to gain experience, there are plenty of opportunities to get involved.
+Whether you are a professional or a new developer looking to gain experience, there are plenty of opportunities to get involved.
 Check out our open issues or contact us directly if you have ideas for new projects.</p>
 <hr />

 <h3>Repository Guidelines</h3>